What if all the players on the San Francisco Giants decided to stay together in the after-life, pitching in to build a team crypt?

-The tour guide is dressed as a scary monk and in the dark the tour can actually feel a bit spooky.
-Laura Kelland is a British tourist.
+The tour guide dresses as a scary monk and in the dark the tour can actually be a bit spooky.
+Just ask British tourist Laura Kelland.

 “I’m very scared there are actors hiding and that they are going to jump out at me.
-So I’m a bit distracted,” she said, laughing.
+So I’m a bit distracted,” she said.

 Tombs range from crowded, tenement-style living to more lavish structures.
 In the Avenue of the Architects, Egyptian-style tombs sit alongside Greco-Roman and Gothic mansions.
-There are also group mausoleums housing entire soccer teams, or the likes of the Union of Milkmen.
+There are also group mausoleums housing entire soccer teams, or members of the Union of Milkmen.

-While the residents are stuck in the past the cemetery itself has modernised in recent years.
-Funerals are scheduled via a ‘departures’ board and tomb architects even advertise their work by carving a discreet telephone number somewhere on a grave.
+While the residents are stuck in the past the cemetery itself has modernized in recent years.
+Funerals are scheduled via a "departures" board and tomb architects even advertise their work by carving a discreet telephone number somewhere on a grave.

 The desire of Chileans to be close to their loved ones will not die, making the cemetery not just a tourist attraction but also a vital part of everyday life.